KOVE-FM: K-Love

 With the format and calls of KQQK now officially moved to 107.9 in Beaumont, 106.5 temporarily assumed the KQBU callset and continued simulcasting KQQK for a brief period.
 Towards the end of July 2001, Spanish language romantic adult contemporary "K-Love" debuted on KQBU, which coincided with the second call change inside a month to the current KOVE.
 K-Love would continue, with positive, sustainable ratings and cume, for the next decade.
 During this period, KOVE upgraded to the current Class C, 98 kilowatt, 598 meter HAAT operations.

 Recuerdo, Más Variedad, and Amor

-First given the name "Recuerdo", then adjusting to "Más Variedad", 106.5 has become a Spanish adult hits format that blends the larger hits of the grupero, regional Mexican and contemporary ballad music styles of Northern Mexico.
+First given the name "Recuerdo", then adjusting to "Más Variedad", 106.5 has become a Spanish adult hits format that blends the larger hits of the grupera, regional Mexican and contemporary ballad music styles of Northern Mexico.
 Most of Más Variedad's music focuses on hits from the 80s and 90s, however, a small percentage of KOVE's playlist expands into more recent music offerings from the 21st Century.
 The station's slogan is "Más musica y Variedad", translated to English as "More Music and Variety".

 On February 7, 2018, Univision dropped the "Más Variedad" Spanish adult hits format and switched it to Spanish AC as Amor 106.5.
 The brand returns to Houston a decade later when its sister KAMA-FM used the name from 2007 to 2008.